Processing Pipeline in SpaCy

 Disabling and modifying pipeline components

-If you don’t need a particular component of the pipeline – for example, the tagger or the parser, you can disable loading it.
+If we do not need a particular component of the pipeline, for example the tagger or the parser, we can disable loading it.
 This can sometimes make a big difference and improve loading speed.

 PYTHON